List of King of the Hill characters: Peggy Hill

 Margaret J. "Peggy" Platter Hill (née Platter) (voiced by Kathy Najimy) is Hank's wife.
 Peggy was born in Montana and raised on her family's cattle ranch, her strained relationship with her mother being a source of drama for her.
 Peggy is a substitute teacher in Arlen, Texas, specializing in teaching Spanish despite having a terrible grasp of the language.
 Peggy resembles in appearance the Marcie Anderson character from Beavis and Butt-Head.
-Peggy is also a mediocre freelance newspaper columnist, notary public, an exemplary softball pitcher, a Boggle champion, and has started a career in real estate.
+Peggy is also a mediocre freelance newspaper columnist, notary public, an exemplary softball pitcher and roller derby skater, a Boggle champion, and has started a career in real estate.
 She has a habit of adding or changing ingredients to ordinary dishes and then naming them after herself.
 "Spa-Peggy & Meatballs" and "Apple Brown Peggy" are examples.
 Peggy is very self-conscious about her larger-than-normal feet (size 16 ½ on the left, 16 on the right).
 Despite boasting of her intelligence, she has been the victim of manipulation, such as being conned out of $2,500 for a phony degree, indoctrinated into a homogeneous cult, and tricked into a pyramid scheme selling Herbalife inspired products.
 She has brown hair and typically wears glasses, an aquamarine sleeveless shirt, and denim culottes, but often wears different outfits.

 Bobby Hill

-Robert Jeffrey "Bobby" Hill (voiced by Pamela Adlon) is Hank and Peggy's husky son who starts out the series at 11 years old, and later turns 13 years old.
+Robert Jeffrey "Bobby" Hill (voiced by Pamela Adlon) is Hank and Peggy's husky son who starts out the series at 11 years old, later turns 13 years old, and in the revival is aged 21.
 He is best friends to Joseph and Connie.
 Although friendly, gentle, lovable, and generally well-liked, he is often prone to making bad decisions.
-He wants to seek fame as a prop comic and move to New York when he is older.
+Throughout the original series he wants to seek fame as a prop comic and move to New York when he is older, but as a teenager he decides to instead pursue a career as a chef.
 Bobby displays little interest in gender roles and, although superb at golf and target shooting, dislikes team sports, often taking such classes as Home Economics and Peer Counseling instead of more traditionally "masculine classes", much to Hank's chagrin.
 Although many (including Hank) tend to typify him as "not right", he is romantically successful, dating Connie and other girls throughout the series.